 Despite competition from five other tire companies, Michelin-fitted teams have dominated American Le Mans Series (ALMS) competition since the series debuted in 1999, winning 63 of 66 races and dominating the 24 Hours of Le Mans since 1998.
-In 2005 ALMS competition, Michelin teams claimed 30 of a possible 31 class wins.
+In the 2005 ALMS competition, Michelin teams claimed 30 of a possible 31 class wins.

-In order to maintain it’s winning form in 2006, Michelin will have to adapt to new teams, new cars and new drivers.
+In order to maintain it’s winning form in 2006, Michelin will have to adapt to new teams, new cars, and new drivers.
 Michelin motorsports Technical Team Leader for ALMS, Karl Koenigstein, talks about the upcoming season: